Meta-Processing: A robust framework for multi-tasks seismic processing: Introduction

-Although machine learning-based data-driven methods have shown successful applications in many SPTs, most of the research involves developing networks for specific tasks or training them on specific datasets.
+Although machine learning-based data-driven methods have shown successful applications in many SPTs, most of the developments involved developing networks for specific tasks or training them on specific datasets.
 This leads to many drawbacks.
 Firstly, different neural network (NN) models need to be trained and optimized separately for each SPT, which can be time-consuming and computationally expensive.
 Secondly, they may not fully capture the complexity and interrelationships among different SPTs.
 As a result, their generalization ability to other tasks or datasets is often limited.
 Moreover, training NN for various SPTs may require a large amount of labeled data for each specific task, which can be challenging and costly to obtain.
 This limitation may restrict the applicability of these methods, particularly in cases where data are scarce or expensive to acquire \cite{birnie2021potential, liu2022coherent, saad2023unsupervised}, like field data.
 Furthermore, training networks for SPTs independently may lead to suboptimal performance and inefficiencies.
 By considering the interrelationships among different tasks, it may be possible to improve the overall processing efficiency and accuracy.
 Therefore, it is important to develop more integrated approaches that can effectively capture the complex interrelationships among different SPTs.
-Multi-task learning (usually two tasks) have demonstrated improvements in performance over have tasks trained separately for denoising \cite{birnie2022transfer}. \\
+Multi-task learning (usually involving two tasks) have demonstrated improvements in performance compared to the common case in which the networks are trained for the two tasks seperately \cite{birnie2022transfer}.